 Azure Bastion is available in almost all regions.
 For new regions, check the Azure Region Availability by Service website.

 Create a Azure Bastion Host

 This chapter leads you to the simple creation process for an Azure Bastion Host.
-Please note that you need a free subnet area in the selected VNET and note the region availability.
+Please note that you need a free subnet area in the selected VNET.

 There are two ways to deploy an Azure Bastion Host over the Portal or via the Azure VM Blade.
-This article goes use the prefered way over the Azure Bastion blade.
+This article use the prefered way over the Azure Bastion blade, because here is the central blade to manage all enrolled Bastions services.
 To reach the Bastion blade use the search bar.